saiyer123/Beng-183/finalpaper.md

 ![](image11.1.jpg)

-Figure X: Overview of the mixDIABLO workflow for multi-omics integration, showing steps from input datasets through preprocessing, data exploration using PCA, and discriminant analysis to generate outputs like multi-omic biomarker panels and visualizations such as correlation circles and heatmaps.
+Figure 9: Overview of the mixDIABLO workflow for multi-omics integration, showing steps from input datasets through preprocessing, data exploration using PCA, and discriminant analysis to generate outputs like multi-omic biomarker panels and visualizations such as correlation circles and heatmaps.

 ### Summary and Takeaways